ad-freiburg/ad-blog/content/post/project-winerli-20.md

 ### Technical aspects <a id="aliasmap_tech"></a>

 Since Wikipedia is written by volunteers, irregularities in the way data is given can occur.
 Also, many templates, including infoboxes, can have a plethora of aliases which makes it hard to correctly gather all information that is presented in the Wikipedia pages.
 In the following some differences in the way the data is handled by the previous implementation and by my program will be described.
-None of the lists in the following table are exhaustive by any means.
+None of the lists in the following detail descriptions are exhaustive by any means.

 **XML parser:**
 The Wikipedia pages are given in a huge XML file which also contains meta data for each page.
 This file needs to be parsed in order to be able to process the pages.